Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: WKNNIR

 Firstly, we define the drug-based local imbalance.
 The local imbalance of a drug $d_i$ for target $t_j$ is measured as the proportion of ${\cal N}^k_{d_i}$ having the opposite interactivity to $t_j$ as $d_i$:

 where $C^d_{ij} \in [0,1]$ and $\llbracket x \rrbracket$ is the indicator function that returns 1 if $x$ is true and 0 otherwise.
-The larger the value of $C^d_{ij}$, the less the drugs in the local region of $d_i$ having same interactivity to $t_j$, and the higher the local imbalance of $d_i$ for $t_j$ based on drug similarities.
+The larger the value of $C^d_{ij}$, the fewer the drugs in the local region of $d_i$ having the same interactivity to $t_j$, and the higher the local imbalance of $d_i$ for $t_j$ based on drug similarities.
 In the ideal case, similar drugs share the same interaction profiles (i.e. interact with the same targets), rendering DTI prediction a very simple task.
 However, there are several cases, where similar drugs interact with different targets, which makes DTI prediction more challenging.
 Therefore, we employ local imbalance $C^d_{ij}$ to assess the reliability of similarities between $d_i$ and other training drugs.
 Specifically, lower $C^d_{ij}$ indicates more reliable similarity information.
-Averaging the local imbalance of all drugs with respect to their corresponding interacting targets, we arrive at the drug-based local imbalance of the DTI dataset:

-Likewise, we calculate the local imbalance of $t_j$ for $d_i$ and the one of the whole DTI dataset based on the targets as:
+Likewise, we calculate the local imbalance of $t_j$ for $d_i$ based on the targets as: